jeremyjpark/bearbnb/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Basic Blogs and Posts (~1 day)
+### Phase 1: User Authentication, and listings for a place (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs and posts using simple text forms in Rails views.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+By the end of the first day, the user will be able to log in or sign up.
+They will also be able to make a listing for their place and tag it with attributes, but only through the console.
+In order to move onto phase 2, The user should be able to signup/in, create a listing, edit it, and destroy it.
+All done in rails.

 [Details][phase-one]